 This helps maintain plenty of airflow and prevent overcrowding in your server room.

-Old equipment that is not used but still attached to the network would add unneeded strain on your system during boot up and while in use.
+Old equipment that is not used but still attached to the network adds unneeded strain on your system during boot up and while in use.

 These unused pieces of equipment could also be vulnerable to attack if they are linked to the network but not updated and utilized on a daily basis.